-What resources are available Inside/outside the school system?
-AR Rehab Services, Arkansas Transition Services, Behavior and Mental Health Services, Educational Services for the Visually Impaired (ESVI); (EARS) - Educational Audiology/Speech Pathology Resources for Schools; Easter Seals Arkansas Outreach; Arkansas Brain Injury Consultant (ARSERC); Project Search; Before and After school tutoring.
+- What resources are available Inside/outside the school system?

+AR Rehab Services, Arkansas Transition Services, Behavior and Mental Health Services, Educational Services for the Visually Impaired (ESVI); (EARS) Educational Audiology/Speech Pathology Resources for Schools; Easter Seals Arkansas Outreach; Arkansas Brain Injury Consultant (ARSERC); Project Search; Before and After school tutoring. - What written policies assure ethical procedures in special programs?
+Parental Safeguards https://arksped.k12.ar.us/documents/grantsanddata/Procedural Safeguards Notice.pdf

-• What written policies assure ethical procedures in special programs?
-Parental Safeguards https://arksped.k12.ar.us/documents/grantsanddata/Procedural Safeguards Notice.pdf children with disabilities who are between ages 3-21.
+What should parents, community, LRSD staff know about the services you provide to students?
+We provide services according to the state and federal guidelines for all children with disabilities who are between ages 3-21.
 Services and Child Find is also available for students who are parentally placed in private schools and Homeschooled.
-We provide services along the continuum according to state and federal law.
+We provide services along the continuum according to state and federallaw.